Forestry

 Earthworks

-Earthworks are undertaken to construct and maintain access roads, processing areas, landings, firebreaks and river and stream crossings.
+Earthworks are undertaken to provide the physical infrastructure required to establish, maintain and harvest a plantation forestry, including the construction and maintenance of access roads, processing areas, landings, river and stream crossings.

 - Erosion